-Peter Gordon is a Professor in the University of Southern California's Sol Price School of Public Policy.
+Peter Gordon is Professor Emeritus in the University of Southern California's Sol Price School of Public Policy.

 Gordon's research interests are in applied urban economics.
 He has